caelenm/vaultsend/README.md

 - **fflate** — Arjun Barrett
 - **esbuild** — Evan Wallace

 All bundled dependencies are MIT-licensed.
-VaultSend is released under the MIT license; see `LICENSE`.
+VaultSend is released under the GPL-3.0 license; see `LICENSE`.

 VaultSend is provided as-is, without warranty.
 It has not undergone a formal